 Ever-changing global sanctions rules, black-list databases and cargo restrictions mean denied party screening can now be as important to cargo export as creating the air waybill or printing the labels.
 From loss of export privileges to expensive fines and sometimes even criminal penalties, failure to comply can put the shipment, your business and your team at serious risk.

 Denied party screening (sometimes referred to as Restricted party screening), relates to the process of checking a potential business partner or customer against denied and sanctioned party lists to ensure you are not violating any export control regulations.

-Created and maintained by government authorities, agencies and organisations, there are more than 1,300 lists globally outlining companies or people that businesses should be cautious trading with.
-This could be due to them having a history of corrupt business practices, being identified or having an association with a terrorist organisation, or for posing a threat to national security.
+Created and maintained by government authorities, agencies and organizations, there are more than 1,300 lists globally outlining companies or people that businesses should be cautious trading with.
+This could be due to them having a history of corrupt business practices, being identified or having an association with a terrorist organization, or for posing a threat to national security.

-The denied party process consists of ‘screening’ an organisation’s index of employees, customers, vendors, suppliers, transactions and records against denied and sanctioned party screening lists.
-It is commonly done using an automated Denied Party Screening service.
+The denied party process consists of ‘screening’ an organization’s index of employees, customers, vendors, suppliers, transactions and records against denied and sanctioned party screening lists.
+It is commonly done using an automated denied party screening service.

 What are the consequences of trading with someone who is on a denied party list?

 As exporters and freight forwarders are responsible for ensuring goods arrive at their destination, they are ultimately also responsible when goods end up in the hands of any company or identified on a restricted party list.

 It is illegal to export to any company or individual who appears on a denied party list.
 From loss of export privileges to expensive fines and sometimes even criminal penalties, failure to comply can put the shipment, your business and your team at serious risk.

 How do I do screen customers or partners against denied party lists?